 Please note that there is no guarantee that remote push notifications will be delivered, and that the allowed data payload is fairly small.
 This varies between platforms, but iOS is particularly limited - the apple service only delivers the most recent notification, which must be selected by the recipient for the payload data to be delivered to your async event, and these notifications have a maximum payload size of 256bytes.
 Typically a remote push notification would just indicate that new data is available from your server for example.NOTE: Android requires that you add the GCM Sender ID into the Android Game Options.
 This is the Project Number that is assigned when you create your Google Play API Project.

-For further details on how to go about setting up a server, as well as information specific to the available platforms, please see the following pages on the YoYo Games Knowledge Base:NOTE: Implementing the server-side is entirely up to the end user, and YoYo Games do not provide any support for that side of things, other than basic set-up information available from their Knowledge Base.
+For further details on how to go about setting up a server, as well as information specific to the available platforms, please see this article on the YoYo Games Helpdesk.NOTE: Implementing the server-side is entirely up to the end user, and YoYo Games do not provide any support for that side of things, other than basic set-up information available from their Knowledge Base.

 As the mobile platforms grow and take up more of the gaming market share, so to does the demand for social interaction and feedback from these games.
 To meet these demands GameMaker Studio 2 has certain 3rd party APIs integrated into it to permit you to communicate with different networks depending on the device you are targeting for your game.